bbauska/LFS173x/README.md

 connections, it's likely that the credential- vs. connection-centric wallet debate discussed earlier will lean towards connection-centric.

-## Governance: Trust the Issuer, Trust the Verifier, Trust the Holder (1) {#governance-trust-the-issuer-trust-the-verifier-trust-the-holder-1 .unnumbered}
+## Governance: Trust the Issuer, Trust the Verifier, Trust the Holder (1)

 As we've seen with telephone, email, websites, SMS and other communications systems, it can be easy to establish a communication